 A random melody.

 This concert brought together the folk songs collections of Devon (Baring-Gould and Cecil Sharp) with the photographs of James Ravilious.
 Traditional songs linked thematically with the images, the show toured villages in North Devon.

 Inclusive Community Choirs.

 This is an EU project hosted by Euridea from Florence.
 Members from our choirs volunteered to work with the professional team, to demonstrate English folk songs suitable for all abilities to sing.
-We have already visited Serta in Portugal, and as soon as we can travel after the pandemic we will be visiting Romania, Bulgari and Italy, as well as hosting an event here in Devon for all our partners.
+We have already visited Serta in Portugal, and Florence in Italy and will be soon hosting an event here in Devon for all our partners.